kevin-cg98/supply-chain-profitability-analysis/README.md

 ## Overview
 This project analyzes the impact of discounting on profitability across regions and sub-categories using Tableau, SQL, and Excel.

+## Business Question

+How do discounting practices affect profitability across regions and product sub-categories?

 ## SQL Analysis
 Key SQL queries used in this project can be found in the [analysis.sql](analysis.sql) file.